Spin Dynamics in van der Waals Magnetic Systems: Optical excitation and detection of magnetization dynamics

-Figure \ref{PP}b shows $\alpha_\mathrm{eff}$ as a function of frequency $f$, which is obtained by using $\tau_{T}$ and deviation of magnetization from the easy axis ($\theta_M$) to determine $H_1 = H_\mathrm{ext}cos(\theta_M-\theta_H)+H_Kcos^2\theta_M$ and $H_2=H_\mathrm{res}cos(\theta_M-\theta_H)+H_Kcos(2\theta_M)$.
+Figure \ref{PP}c shows $\alpha_\mathrm{eff}$ as a function of frequency $f$, which is obtained by using $\tau_{T}$ and $\theta_M$ to determine $H_1 = H_\mathrm{ext}cos(\theta_M-\theta_H)+H_Kcos^2\theta_M$ and $H_2=H_\mathrm{res}cos(\theta_M-\theta_H)+H_Kcos(2\theta_M)$.
 The effective damping coefficient clearly decreases with increasing precession frequency and approaches a constant value.
 It can be analytically decomposed into an intrinsic damping coefficient ($\alpha_0$) and an extrinsic damping ($\alpha_\mathrm{ext}$).
-The former is being regarded independent of the external field, while the latter is due to inhomogeneous broadening and depends on $f$.
-Here, $\alpha_0 = 0.006 \pm 0.002$ for this semi-insulating Cr$_2$Ge$_2$Te$_6$ is lower than that measured for many ferromagnetic materials with perpendicular magnetic anisotropy ~\cite{iihama2014gilbert}.
-This result may be qualitatively understood by considering two facts that are mostly absent in metallic ferromagnets.
+The former is considered to be independent of the external field, while the latter is due to inhomogeneous broadening and depends on $f$.
+Here, $\alpha_0 = 0.006 \pm 0.002$ for \ce{Cr2Ge2Te6} is lower than that measured for many ferromagnetic materials with perpendicular magnetic anisotropy ~\cite{iihama2014gilbert}.
+Since \ce{Cr2Ge2Te6} is a semiconductor, this result may be qualitatively understood by considering two facts that are mostly absent in metallic ferromagnets.
 First, the deviation of the $g$-factor of 2.04 $\pm$ 0.03 from the free-electron value $g = 2$ indicates a tiny orbital contribution to the magnetization.
 This points to a weak spin–orbit interaction, which induces spin–phonon scattering and thereby strongly suppresses the transverse magnetization relaxation ~\cite{pelzl2003spin}.
-In addition, since electrons are mostly localized in a semi-insulating system, spin relaxation due to electron–electron scatterings is highly suppressed in this layered Cr$_2$Ge$_2$Te$_6$.
-In contrast, the overall $\alpha_\mathrm{eff}$ obtained in Fe$_3$GeTe$_2$ via electron spin resonance are large with an average value of about 0.58 and it appears no dependence on temperature in the vicinity of $T_c\sim$ 200 K ~\cite{ni2021magnetic}.
-There have three possible sources accounting for the large damping $\alpha_\mathrm{eff}$ value: first, Fe$_3$GeTe$_2$ as an itinerant ferromagnet owns a huge intrinsic Gilbert damping; second, strong magnon scattering process can be an additional magnetic relaxation channel near $T_c$ and causes the enhancement of linewidth and damping; third, magnetization inhomogeneity may contribute to the damping in this material.
+In addition, spin relaxation due to electron–electron scatterings may be highly suppressed in this layered Cr$_2$Ge$_2$Te$_6$.
+In contrast, the overall $\alpha_\mathrm{eff}$ obtained in the itinerant ferromagnet Fe$_3$GeTe$_2$ via electron spin resonance is large with an average value of about 0.58 ~\cite{ni2021magnetic}.
+It is worth noting that even though the laser-induced thermalization can satisfactorily fit the spin relaxation data, this picture based on metallic materials ~\cite{PhysRevLett.76.4250} may not apply to the semiconducting \ce{Cr2Ge2Te6} with a sizable band gap of $\sim$0.2 eV ~\cite{wang2019transition, jiang2020spin, zhuo2021manipulating}.
+While the electronic structure of \ce{Cr2Ge2Te6} is known to be complicated with defect-induced in-gap states ~\cite{hao2018atomic}, the underlying mechanism of the pump-induced magnetization dynamics demands further studies.